 You can upload your proposal and accompanying documents here.

 Your proposal should be clear and concise.
-It should be three to seven pages in length, not including the sample chapters and your resume or CV.
+It should be under seven pages in length, not including the sample chapters and your resume or CV.
 Crucial elements to include are the following:

 What title do you propose for this book?
 Please include your first choice as well as a few alternatives.
 List the keywords that the title should definitely include—words that convey the essence of the book and appeal to the target audience.